NAP80/Spotify_List_Lang/README.md

 # Spotify List Lang
-Spotify artist database by singing language, with link, name and Spotify ID.
+Spotify artist database by singing language, with name and Spotify ID.

 ## Properties :